syncfusion-content/maui-docs/MAUI/RadialGauge/axes.md

 ## Custom scale range

-`radial gauge` allows you to define a custom scale range by extending the axis based on your business logic.
+The radial gauge allows you to define a custom scale range by extending the axis based on your business logic.

 {% tabs %}